johan-st/strandersson.se/Readme.md

 - share lists by links
 - have adds and make money (maybe even a whole SEK)
 - remake ui in elm-ui
+- build time and commit hash insted of current buildTag
+-

 ### TODOs